surrealdb/langchain-surrealdb/examples/graph/present.md

 SELECT <-relation_Treats<-graph_Treatment as treatment FROM graph_Symptom WHERE name IN ["Nasal Congestion/Runny Nose", "Dizziness/Vertigo", "Sore Throat"]
 ```

-The results of these two queries are Python lists of dictionaries containing the treatment and medical practices names, which are fed to the LLM to generate a nice human readable answer:
+The results of these two queries are Python lists of dictionaries containing the treatment and medical practice names, which are fed to the LLM to generate a nice human readable answer:

     Here is a summary of the medical practices that can help with Nasal Congestion/Runny Nose, Dizziness/Vertigo, and Sore Throat: